pytest-dev/pytest/doc/en/reference/reference.rst

 Environment variables that can be used to change pytest's behavior.

+.. envvar:: CI

+When set (regardless of value), pytest acknowledges that is running in a CI process.
+Alterative to BUILD_NUMBER variable.

+.. envvar:: BUILD_NUMBER

+When set (regardless of value), pytest acknowledges that is running in a CI process.
+Alterative to CI variable.

 .. envvar:: PYTEST_ADDOPTS

 This contains a command-line (parsed by the py:mod:`shlex` module) that will be **prepended** to the command line given